When to Update Your Will in Berrien County, MI

 Significant Financial Changes

-Acquiring new assets or experiencing significant financial changes can affect how your estate should be distributed.
+Acquiring new assets or experiencing significant financial changes can impact how your estate is distributed.
 Adjusting your will allows you to allocate your assets appropriately.

 Beneficiary Changes

 If your relationships with beneficiaries change or a beneficiary has passed away, your will should be updated to reflect these changes.
-Keeping your beneficiary designations current helps avoid potential disputes.
+Keeping your beneficiary designations up to date helps avoid potential disputes.

 Changes in Law

 Michigan’s legal landscape can shift, impacting the validity or effectiveness of your estate plan.
-Regular reviews safeguard your will so it’s compliant with current laws and remains enforceable.
+Regular reviews ensure your will remain compliant with current laws and remain enforceable.

 Serving Southwest Michigan, Legacy Counsel offers comprehensive and meticulous will drafting and updating services, ensuring that every aspect reflects your unique needs, family dynamics, and business interests.